genestack/user-docs/docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md

 - **H5AD (AnnData)** — the native format of the AnnData Python library, widely used in the single-cell ecosystem.
 - **10x Genomics H5** — converted internally to H5AD before processing, so the same extraction workflow is used regardless of the input format.
-- **Legacy 10x Genomics H5 (v<3)** — supported provided the file contains a single genome.
+- **Legacy 10x Genomics H5 (v<3)** — supported only for files containing a single genome.
 Multi-genome legacy files are not supported.